wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 * Dynatrace SaaS

-  This integration collects the metrics from a Dynatrace SaaS environment and sends them to Wavefront.
+  This integration collects the metrics from a Dynatrace SaaS environment and sends them to Tanzu Observability by Wavefront.
 The on-premises Dynatrace integration is moved to the **Archived** section.

 Made improvements to the following integrations and dashboards in February 2022: